GCP Preparation

 Prepare a VPC and subnet

-- If a VPC and subnet that meets the region, availability zone, and subnet requirements exists and you want to deploy the BYOC warehouse in this VPC, skip the following steps to create a new VPC and subnet.
+If a VPC and subnet already meet the region, availability zone, and subnet requirements and you want to deploy the BYOC warehouse into them, skip the steps below.
+For the supported regions, see Supported Regions.

 Open the GCP VPC Network console and switch to the region where you want to deploy the BYOC warehouse.

-Click VPC networks > CREATE VPC NETWORK to enter the VPC creation page.
+Click VPC networks > CREATE VPC NETWORK to open the VPC creation page.

-Select off for Private Google Access, Flow logs, Hybrid subnet.
+Select off for Private Google Access, Flow logs, and Hybrid subnet.

-Select Regional for Dynamic Routing mode, Select Legacy for Best path selection mode.
+Select Regional for Dynamic routing mode, and Legacy for Best path selection mode.

-Click CREATE to complete the creation of the VPC and subnet.
+Click CREATE to finish creating the VPC and subnet.

-The Terraform resource orchestration template provided by VeloDB runs under your GCP account, and the template code is visible and auditable, and will not operate on your data and other environments in the VPC.
-You can get the Terraform template provided by VeloDB through the following link:
+The Terraform template that VeloDB provides runs under your GCP account.
+Its code is visible and auditable, and it does not touch your data or other environments in the VPC.
+You can review the template at this link:

 https://storage.googleapis.com/velodb-cloud-online-us-west-1/public/gcp-byoc.tf